rokucommunity/rooibos/docs/index.md

 Please note, mocks DO NOT work with globally scoped methods (i.e. subs and functions which are not assigned to an associative array).
 E.g. if you have a method, which is not accessed via `m.SomeMethod`, or `someObject.SomeMethod`, then you cannot mock it. This is a long term limitation.
 If you are hitting this problem, I suggest it's likely a code-smell anyhow, and you might consider using a pattern such as MVVM, which will better allow you to separate view and business logic.

 ## Integrating with your CI
+<a name="easily-integrate-into-any-ci-system"></a>
-As of version 0.1.0, Rooibos does not have special test runners for outputting to files, or uploading to servers.
+Rooibos does not have special test runners for outputting to files, or uploading to servers.
 However, that will not stop you integrating with your CI system.

 Becuase the test output has a convenient status at the end of the output, you can simply parse the last line of output from the telnet session to ascertain if your CI build's test succeeded or failed.